-On this Civil Engineering course, you’ll study core topics such as mathematics, structures, materials, geotechnics, hydraulics and surveying.
+On our MEng Civil Engineering course, you’ll study core topics such as mathematics, structures, materials, geotechnics, hydraulics and surveying.
 Threads of design, sustainability, health and safety, and professionalism are also embedded in the course.
 You’ll learn how to use industry-standard software for the design and construction of civil engineering projects.
 There are also opportunities for field trips and work placements.

 For the first three years, you will study alongside those on the BEng (Hons) Civil Engineering course.
 This will give you the opportunity to learn fundamental engineering principles, further develop your knowledge and skills and gain an appreciation for concepts relevant to civil engineering.
-In your fourth year, your additional year of study, you will apply what you’ve already learned on a substantial project.

 In your first year, you will learn fundamental engineering principles.
 You will explore the relevance of mathematics in engineering and gain an appreciation of issues in construction management, materials and the environment.